Systemcluster/wrappe/README.md

 #### current-dir

+This option changes the working directory of the packed executable.
+Accepted values are:

+* `inherit`: The working directory will be inherited from the runner.
+This is usually the directory containing the runner or the directory from which the runner was launched.
+* `unpack`: The working directory will be set to the unpack directory.
+This is the top-level directory of the unpacked payload.
+* `runner`: The working directory will be set to the directory containing the runner, with all symbolic links resolved.
-By default the working directory of the packed executable is set to the working directory of the runner executable.
-This flag changes the working directory to the unpack directory.
+* `command`: The working directory will be set to the directory containing the unpacked executable.
+This will either be the unpack directory or a subdirectory within the unpacked payload.

+It defaults to `inherit`.

 ## Compilation